Entering the European market for cushion covers

 Fair trade

-According to the World Economic Forum, 86% of people want significant change to make the world fairer and more sustainable after COVID-19.
 The concept of fair trade supports fair pricing and improved social conditions for producers and their communities.
-Especially in the event that the production of your items is labour intensive, like hand-knitting, fair trade certification can give you a competitive advantage.
-This certification often includes aspects of environmental sustainability as well.
+Fair-trade certification can give you a competitive advantage, especially if the production of your items is labour-intensive, like hand-knitting.
+It often includes aspects of environmental sustainability as well.

-Common fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair For Life.
-For most fair-trade oriented buyers in Europe however, simply complying with WFTO’s fair trade principles is enough.
+Common fair-trade labels are the World Fair Trade Organization (WFTO) Guarantee System and Fair for Life certification.
+For most fair trade-oriented buyers in Europe, simply complying with WFTO’s 10 Principles of Fair Trade is enough.

 Tips:

-While sustainability is becoming more and more common in this sector, the actual use of certification is lagging behind.
-However, buyers are increasingly interested in certification to “prove” their sustainability – especially organic certification.
+Buyers are increasingly interested in certification to ‘prove’ their sustainability – especially organic certification.

-• Global Organic Textile Standard (GOTS) – a textile-processing standard for organic fibres that ensures environmental and social responsibility throughout the production chain of textile products
+- Global Organic Textile Standard (GOTS) – a textile-processing standard for organic fibres that ensures environmental and social responsibility throughout the production chain.

-• OEKO-TEX Standard 100 – certification that guarantees textile articles are free from harmful substances
+- OEKO-TEX Standard 100 – certification that guarantees textile articles are free of harmful substances.

 Tips:

-• Read more about GOTS, OEKO-TEX and the EU Ecolabel in the ITC Standards Map.
+- Read more about GOTS, OEKO-TEX Standard 100, Made in Green and the EU Ecolabel in the ITC Standards Map.

-2. Through what channels can you get cushion covers on the European market?
+2. Through which channels can you get cushion covers on the European market?

-The cushion cover market is segmented into low-, mid- and high-end (premium) market segments.
-Cushion covers are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+Cushion covers enter the market through importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+The market consists of low-, mid- and high-end (premium) market segments.

 Figure 1: Cushion cover market segmentation in Europe